Overview of DeepIntent

 - Device and Usage Data.
 We collect data about your device and how you and your device interact with us.
 For example, we collect:

 - Site use data.
 We collect data related to the use of our Site.
-This may include anonymous information such as the number of times you click on links offered on our Site to help us optimize your user experience.
+This may include anonymous information such as the number of times you click on links offered on our Site, the content you view, and your training interactions to help us optimize your user experience.

 - Aggregated Data.
 We may use your device, usage, and other activity data in aggregated form.
 This means that such data is used for statistical and/or user activity trends analysis purposes.
 This data does not directly or indirectly reveal your identity and can never be linked back to you as an individual.